SavinRazvan/degrees/README.md

 # Degrees

-This project involves writing a program to determine the "degrees of separation" between two actors based on the movies they have starred in, inspired by the concept of the Six Degrees of Kevin Bacon game.
+Created a social network analysis tool to determine the degrees of separation between actors using the Breadth-First Search (BFS) algorithm.
+The program processes data from IMDb, computes the shortest path of connections through shared movie roles, and outputs the sequence of movies that connect any two actors.

 ### Objective